 - For students seeking guidance, information, and support regarding law school, refer them to Pre-Law Services.

 Courses Taken At Another Institution

 It is not uncommon for students to take courses at another institution, perhaps over the summer in their hometown, and transfer the credit back to NC State.

 NC State has created a Transfer Equivalency Database that is helpful to use to see how courses taken at another institution transfer back to NC State.
-While the North Carolina Community Colleges are listed in the database, this Community College Transfer Equivalency document is a comprehensive list in a PDF format.

 - Here is a helpful document you can share with your students with reminders about taking classes at another institution.
 It is a nice checklist for them to ensure they know what their next steps are.